-Professor Moses John Bockarie joined EDCTP as Director of South-South Cooperation and Head of Africa Office on 1 July 2016.
+Professor Moses John Bockarie joined EDCTP as Director of International Cooperation (Africa) and Head of Africa Office on 1 July 2016.
 Prof. Bockarie, a Fellow of the Royal College of Physicians of Edinburgh, is a specialist in the field of neglected infectious diseases and an internationally experienced researcher.
 He has worked in many countries in Africa, Europe and the Pacific region, and in the United States of America.

 Prof. Bockarie worked on various research programmes on malaria and other neglected diseases in Sierra Leone, before taking up an appointment at the Papua New Guinea Institute of Medical Research, becoming Principal Research Fellow in Medical Entomology and Head of the Vector Borne Disease Unit in 1996.
 In 2005 he joined the Centre for Global Health and Diseases, Case Western Reserve University, Cleveland Ohio, USA as Visiting Professor, where he continued his research on neglected diseases until his appointment in Liverpool in 2008.

 Dr Pauline Beattie, EDCTP (Netherlands)

 Dr Pauline Beattie joined the management team of the organisation in August 2011, where she heads the Calls & Grants department.
 Dr Beattie has a Masters and DPhil in Parasitology, with a focus on malaria research.
 Prior to joining EDCTP, she was a Science Portfolio Manager at the Wellcome Trust where she gained extensive experience in grants management.

 At EDCTP, she is responsible for the management and oversight of the grant application process, from the development of calls for proposals, management of peer review, through to post-award evaluation.